jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 (1) The cancellation under section 271(2) of the youth payment payable to a young person (P) has the effect set out in subsections (2) to (4).
 (2) If P is single, P is not entitled to receive an accommodation supplement or temporary additional support.
-(3) If P is not single, and P’s spouse’s or partner’s youth payment is not also cancelled under section 271(2),— (a) any accommodation supplement or temporary additional support otherwise payable to P must be reduced by half and be paid to P’s spouse or partner; and
+(3) If P is not single, and P’s spouse’s or partner’s youth payment is not also cancelled under section 271(2),— (a) the rate of any accommodation supplement or temporary additional support otherwise payable to P must be reduced by half and be paid to P’s spouse or partner; and
-  (b) any accommodation supplement or temporary additional support otherwise payable to P’s spouse or partner must be reduced by half.
+  (b) the rate of any accommodation supplement or temporary additional support otherwise payable to P’s spouse or partner must be reduced by half.
 (4) If P is not single, and the youth payment of P’s spouse or partner is also cancelled under section 271(2),— (a) P is not entitled to receive an accommodation supplement or temporary additional support otherwise payable to P; and (b) P’s spouse or partner is not entitled to receive an accommodation supplement or temporary additional support payable to P’s spouse or partner.